-As result, posts only happen when you remember.
-Often they are not well thought-out, and your brand voice is muffled.
+As a result, posts only happen when you remember.
+Often they are not well-thought-out, and your brand voice is muffled.
 Your audience will recognize the lack of effort, leaving them unimpressed.
 If you neglect one or more social platforms for too long they will give up and move on.

 Creative Click Media can help.
 Our social media marketing and consultation services are designed to show you where people are talking about your products or services, areas where you can get involved, and tactics to build brand awareness.
 Contact us today for a consultation.

 It's time to try something new.
 Start using the power of Instagram to engage and grow your audience.